grongierisc/iris-python-template/README.md

 # 1. iris-python-template
-Template project with various Python code to be used with InterSystems IRIS community Edition docker container.
+Template project with various python code examples to be used with the InterSystems IRIS Community Edition docker container.

 Featuring :
  * Notebooks